 It takes 18 months to two years to heal from infidelity.
-It will take time to decide if you want to continue the relationship.
+It will take time to decide if you want to continue the relationship, and Kim can help with that process.
 Once you decide, you can move forward.
 Know you will not be in distress every day for two years.

-There are no sure-fire ways to get through, but there are things you can do to move through the hurt, pain, and stress:
+There are no sure-fire ways to get through, but there are things you can do to move past the hurt, pain, and stress:

 - Write down your thoughts and feelings and discuss them with a trusted counselor.

-- Allow yourself time to go through the Five Stages of Grief.
-You may experience several at once.
+- A breach of trust is cause for grief.
+Allow yourself time to go through the Five Stages of Grief (denial, anger, bargaining, depression and acceptance).
+They don’t always come in order; you may experience several at once.

 - Take up a new hobby or get back to one.
 Pamper yourself, learn something new or read something entertaining.

 - Understand how and why the affair occurred.
-A marriage counselor or sex therapist can be a huge help here, whether you go alone or with your partner.
+A sex therapist or marriage counselor like Kim Ronk in Charlotte can be a huge help, whether you go alone or with your partner.